There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 “Bad credit means you’ll be rejected.”

-Not true, many lenders specialise in helping people with poor credit.
+Not true, many finance partners specialise in helping people with poor credit.

 “You can get finance with no credit check.”

-Also false, regulated lenders must run at least a soft check.
+Also false, regulated finance partners must run at least a soft check.

 “All bad credit deals have massive interest rates.”